gadec-uk/departures-board/README.md

 ## Features
 * All processing is done onboard by the ESP32 processor
 * Smooth animation matching the real departures and arrivals boards
-* Displays up to the next 9 departures with platform, calling stations and expected departure time
+* Displays up to the next 9 departures with scheduled time, platform number, destination, calling stations and expected departure time
 * Optionally only show services calling at a selected station
 * Optionally display an alternate station between specific hours of the day
 * Network Rail service messages